Keeping Watch: Vernondale neighbors meet with police chief

 “We want to you to be the eyes and ears of the community.
 We want to know when you are happy and when you are sad,” said Bell.

 Six to seven captains, designated by community members, will provide the Brookhaven police department with tips and information.
 Verdondale community neighbors will be on the front lines of the program, looking for anything out of the ordinary.

 Sgt.
-David C. Johnston will be the department liaison to the Verdondale Neighborhood Watch.
+David C. Johnson will be the department liaison to the Vernondale Neighborhood Watch.